 The Harper Lee Award for Alabama’s Distinguished Writer is awarded each year at the Monroeville Literary Festival, hosted by Coastal Alabama Community College in Monroeville.
 The annual award recognizes the lifetime achievement of a writer who was born in Alabama or whose literary career developed in the state.
 The recipient is selected through a process coordinated by the Alabama Writers’ Forum, a statewide literary arts organization founded in appreciation of Alabama’s strong literary heritage with a commitment to its continuation.
-The Forum is funded by the Alabama State Council on the Arts.

 Daniel Wallace is the author of five novels.
 His first, Big Fish, was made into

 a motion picture of the same name by Tim Burton in 2003, and a musical

 version on Broadway in 2013.
 He is a contributing editor to Garden & Gun magazine and is the J. Ross MacDonald Distinguished Professor of

 English at the University of North Carolina, Chapel Hill, where he teaches and

 Honorée Fanonne Jeffers was born in 1967 and grew up in Durham, North Carolina and Atlanta, Georgia.
 She attended the University of Alabama.
 Her work examines culture, religion, race, and family.
 She is the author of numerous books of poetry and has published several works of prose.
 The recipient of honors from the Rona Jaffe Foundation, the MacDowell Colony, and the Barbara Deming Memorial Fund for Women, Jeffers teaches creative writing at the University of Oklahoma where she is an associate professor of English.